TomThorpe/NodeiPhoneStockChecker/README.md

 * *Remember, if you close your window, the task will stop running!* If you are using digitalocean or another remote server, you might want to first run `tmux` (https://danielmiessler.com/study/tmux/) before running `npm start` so that you can leave the task running.

 # Tips
 * When stock is found this tool sends it with a priority of "Emergency" in Prowl.
-If you change the notification sounds in Prowl, you can set a longer and louder notification alert for Emergency messages
+If you change the notification sounds in Prowl you can set a longer and louder notification alert for Emergency messages